jviotti/repokeeper/README.md

 The command-line tool takes a configuration file that defines the desired file and directory structure through a whitelisting approach.
 The configuration file resembles [`.gitignore`](https://git-scm.com/docs/gitignore).
-Each non-empty line is either a comment (starting with `#`) or a expression that represents a set of files that are considered valid.
+Each non-empty line is either a comment (starting with `#`) or a rule that represents a set of files that are considered valid.
 For example:

 ```
 lib/**/*.js